K-1 Processing in 2026: A Landscape Analysis

 - Repeat for every underlying investment

-Cost: High.
-Requires experienced staff who understand both the K-1 form and the client’s template structure.
+Error rates in manual processing are non-trivial: transposed digits, missing footnote entries, wrong box mappings — and these errors can cost.
+This weighs on engagement margins and requires experienced staff and seniors who understand both the K-1 form and the overall workflow.
 Junior staff can handle data entry, but quality review still requires senior oversight.

 Offshore teams